Astro (South Korean band): 2021: Second studio album All Yours and solo activities

 On April 5, 2021, Astro released their second studio album All Yours.
-The group received a total of three music show wins for its title track "ONE": the first one on The Show on April 13; the second on Show Champion on April 14; and finally on M Countdown on April 15, making it their first win on the program.
+The group received a total of three music show wins for its title track "One": the first one on The Show on April 13; the second on Show Champion on April 14; and finally on M Countdown on April 15, making it their first win on the program.
 On June 10, All Yours became the first Astro album to be certified platinum by Gaon.

-On August 2, the group released their eighth extended play Switch On.The music video for its title track "After Midnight" garnered 10 million views in 34 hours, breaking the record previously set by "ONE".
+On August 2, the group released their eighth extended play Switch On.
+The music video for its lead single "After Midnight" garnered 10 million views in 34 hours, breaking the record previously set by "One".
 On August 10, they earned their first music show win for "After Midnight" on The Show.
 Just one day after, the group received their second win on Show Champion, followed by their third win on Music Bank on August 13 and their fourth win on Show!
 Music Core on August 14.
 This also marked their first win on the latter two music shows and their first win on national TV since their debut.
 On October 7, Switch On was certified platinum by Gaon, making it their second album to reach platinum.

-On September 2, Astro released the promotional single "ALIVE" for the mobile application Universe, the music video to which was distributed exclusively through the app.
+On September 2, Astro released the promotional single "Alive" for the mobile application Universe, the music video to which was distributed exclusively through the app.
 The song appeared at number 103 on the Gaon Download Chart.

 On October 14, Fantagio confirmed that MJ would be the first member to promote as a solo artist.
 He made his solo debut with the semi-trot single album Happy Virus on November 3.
 The song was released digitally and was produced by trot musician Young Tak.
 The single also features child singer Kim Tae-yeon, who was also a contestant on Miss Trot 2.
 On November 29, MJ became the first K-pop idol to ever place first on the SBS music program The Trot Show.

-2022–2023: Drive to the Starry Road, second sub-unit, MJ's enlistment, and Rocky's departure
+2022–2023: Second sub-unit, MJ's enlistment, Rocky's departure, and Moonbin's death

 On December 28, 2021, Fantagio announced that members Jinjin and Rocky would form Astro's second sub-unit, Jinjin & Rocky.
 The duo released their debut extended play Restore and its lead single "Just Breath" (숨 좀 쉬자) on January 17, 2022.
 On January 28, Fantagio announced that MJ would temporarily halt activities due to health issues.